Back to Blog

 Content moderation with AI

-Discover how to implement automated content moderation for user-generated images using ViscribeAI's image classification and visual question answering capabilities.
+Discover how to implement automated content moderation for user-generated images using ViscribeAI's schema-driven image extraction capabilities.

 Why Automated Image Moderation Matters